Rob Hollins: Storylines

-After Rob accidentally hits Karen with his car, she develops amnesia.
-She forgets who Rob and her children are and believes that she is 18.
-After she has recovered her memories and their children move out to attend higher education, Rob and Karen decide to become foster parents.
 Bren Lee (Andrea Gordon), the mother of Karen's colleague Ayesha (Laura Rollins), is brought into custody at the police station.
 Rob's colleague Emma Reid (Dido Miles) is shocked to find that Bren has died in police custody.
 Rob, the sergeant on shift at the time, had a blackout when he was due to be checking over Bren, and he confides in Emma that he feels responsible.
 Emma lies to the investigating officer, stating that Rob performed all of the checks diligently.
 Rob later confesses and Emma is almost suspended.
 Ayesha struggles to forgive both Rob and Emma, due to feeling that the pair are trying to cover up a case of police brutality.
 Feeling responsible for Bren's death, Rob stops going to work and has heightened anger levels.
 He later approaches Ayesha, where he apologises.
-Due to feeling incapable to be a foster parent, Rob meets with social worker Jane Fairweather (Patricia Potter) and lies to her by saying that Karen is unable to foster due to her history of amnesia.
+Due to feeling incapable of being a foster parent, Rob meets with social worker Jane Fairweather (Patricia Potter) and lies to her by saying that Karen is unable to foster due to her history of amnesia.
 Jane informs Karen of this, who is angry with Rob due to feeling responsible for his state.
 When the pair foster Jayden Hunt (Ciaran Stow), a 14-year-old with epilepsy, they look into getting him medical aid for his seizures.
-They discover that Jayden has been using Karen's money to buy marijuana, since it eases his condition.
+They discover that Jayden has been using Karen's money to buy marijuana since it eases his condition.
 Rob warns him not to do it again due to his police career being put at stake, but Karen disagrees.
 She meets with Iris Nicholson (Jenny Stokes), a local drug dealer, to buy Jayden marijuana.
 She is stopped by Rob's colleague, Pat Dyson (Dawn Butler), who states that she will not tell Rob.
 However, Karen later confesses what she has done to Rob, who is angry with her decision to go behind his back.